davideas/FlexibleAdapter/README.md

 	@Override
     public List<Animator> getAnimators(View itemView, int position, boolean isSelected) {
     	List<Animator> animators = new ArrayList<Animator>();
-    	//Implement your custom logic based on position and isSelected
+    	//Implement your custom logic based on viewType - position - selection
     	//Use predefined animators or create new custom animators, add them to the local list }
 }